Financial Advisors Dublin | Greenway Financial Advisors

 Your income is probably your most important asset.
 It funds your whole lifestyle from what’s in your fridge to where you go on holidays.
 Your children depend on it from birth, right through to college and often beyond.

-A New Ireland Income Protection plan pays you a monthly income if you are unable to work due to any illness, accident or injury.
 You can ensure you continue to meet your monthly mortgage repayments and household bills and maintain your current standard of living.
 It will continue to pay you an income until you are well enough to return to work, or if not, until your retirement age.

 Benefits of New Ireland Income Protection

-New Ireland income protection can protect up to 75% of your earned income to age 65.
+New Ireland income protection can protect up to 75% of your earned income to age 65

-Tax relief: Full tax relief is usually available on all premiums paid.
+Full tax relief is usually available on all premiums paid.
 This reduces the cost to you by up to 40%, if you are a higher rate taxpayer (e.g. a premium of €50 per month would only cost you €30).

-Hospital Cash Benefit: If you are hospitalised, this benefit is payable for every day you spend in the hospital.
+If you are hospitalised, this benefit is payable for every day you spend in the hospital.
 Payable after day 7 up to a maximum of 90 days.

-Confirmed Income Option: If you select this option and your income falls during the term of your proposal, New Ireland income protection will pay you the higher amount agreed at the outset should you need to claim.
+If you select this option and your income falls during the term of your proposal, New Ireland income protection will pay you the higher amount agreed at the outset should you need to claim.

-Essential Activities Benefit: Unlike many other providers who refuse to pay out if you are unemployed at the time of claim, we will consider you under our Essential Activities Benefit.
+Unlike many other providers who refuse to pay out if you are unemployed at the time of claim, we will consider you under our Essential Activities Benefit.
 This will pay you an annual amount of €15,000 a year should you meet specific criteria.

 Your premium will reduce in line with the reduced benefit.
 If you return to full-time employment within 12 months, you can reinstate your income protection benefits without having to provide new medical evidence.

-No Hidden Exclusions: Some other providers have standard exclusions in their policy conditions.
+Some other providers have standard exclusions in their policy conditions.
 For example, if a person develops an alcohol problem later in life this could cause difficulties at the claim stage.
 New Ireland income protection has no such standard exclusions once the policy starts.

-Selection of Deferred Periods: The deferred period defines when your payment will start in the event of a claim.
+The deferred period defines when your payment will start in the event of a claim.
 Because everyone is different, at New Ireland we’ve extended the options to include deferred periods of 8, 13, 26 and 52 weeks.

-Back to Work Benefit: The Back to Work Benefit will help with your finances when you return to work after a minimum period of one year.
+The Back to Work Benefit will help with your finances when you return to work after a minimum period of one year.
 You’ll get 50% for the first month back to work and 25% of the income protection benefit in the second month.

-Start Your New Ireland Income Protection
+Start Your Income Protection Policy

 Our qualified financial advisors will talk to you about your current financial situation and your future financial plans.